martinberlin/cale-idf/README.md

     RELEASES
+    v.0.9.6 First color epaper: Gdew0583z21 B/W/RED
     v.0.9.5 [PlasticLogic Added new EPD manufacturer](https://plasticlogic.com)
     v.0.9.2 Wave12I48   Added Waveshare 12.48" multi epaper display
     v.0.9.1 Gdew075T7   Added Waveshare/Good display 7.5" V2 800*480
     v.0.9   Gdew0213i5f First testeable version with a 2.13" b/w epaper display Gdew0213i5f

+    ROADMAP
+    Rest of 2020 Enabling PNG support and compression 2020-Sep Optimmizing instantiation and configuration
+    2020-Aug Adding color epapers
+    2020-Jul Added PlasticLogic as a new brand with 4 wire SPI (uses MISO)

 ## News

 - Use **refactor/oop** to try the latest features.
 Only after days or even weeks of testing, it will be merged in master, and eventually land in a new [CalEPD epaper component release](https://github.com/martinberlin/CalEPD)
 - [Gdew0583z21](https://github.com/martinberlin/cale-idf/wiki/Model-gdew0583z21.h) Good Display 5.83 b/w/r 3 color eink added.
 Refresh takes like 10 seconds but the red looks amazing.
 No grays or partial update is supported in color models.
 - [Gdew0583t7](https://github.com/martinberlin/cale-idf/wiki/Model-gdew0583t7.h) Good Display 5.83 b/w model added after testing.
 In the next weeks I will focus on getting grayscales and additional colors to work.
 - Multi SPI epaper 12.48 class Wave12I48 is working.
 This epaper has Waveshare added electronics and ESP32 support.
-I'll be working in adding a PCB on top with a different board (TTGO T8) that has battery management and PSRAM.
-Due to the nature of this display and the big pixel resolution, it has a 160 Kb buffer, so it leaves no DRAM for your program.
-So it's actually only usable with PSIRAM if you want to have a working ESP32 sketch with additional libraries (WiFi, download image from www, etc) Without PSIRAM only a very basic sketch can be made.
+It has a 160 Kb buffer, so it leaves no DRAM for your program.
+Check my PSIRAM hack to replace the DevKitC with a ESP32 WROVER-B board if you want to have a working sketch with additional libraries (WiFi, download image from www, etc) Without PSIRAM only a very basic sketch can be made.

 **CALE-IDF uses this components:**